Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 Affiliation(s): Shazam Family

-Played by: Zachary Levi (Shazam), Asher Angel (Billy), David Kohlsmith (4 year old Billy)
+Portrayed By: Zachary Levi (Shazam), Asher Angel (Billy), David Kohlsmith (4 year old Billy)

-Billy Batson is a young teenage boy who grew up without his biological parents and constantly ran away from foster homes in search of his mother.
+Billy Batson is a teenage boy who grew up without his biological parents and constantly ran away from foster homes in search of his mother.

 After being chosen as champion and empowered by the Wizard Shazam, he can turn into an adult superhero with a versatile skillset just by saying the word "Shazam".

 - Acquired Situational Narcissism: The rush of sheer power he gets leaves Billy a little cocky and overconfident at first, and only becomes amplified by his newfound fame as "Philly's own superhero", leading him to charge for selfies and busk by doing light shows with his hands, all while blowing off any hero duties or chances to do good deeds.
 Freddy calls him on it, saying he's become no different than the Bryers.
-It takes his new family being caught between him and Dr. Sivana for him to finally learn to act responsibly.
+It takes his new family being caught between him and Dr. Sivana for Billy to finally learn to act responsibly.

 - Acting Unnatural: Whenever he tries to lie, he becomes very stiff and he doesn't know big words to describe things, which turns into a bit of a Running Gag.